Tsuey/L4D2-BSP-Lump-Editing/README.md

     for the original BSP files -- data integrity is critical and we need to know we're all starting from identical BSP's.

+    NOTE: If the Index # is missing, then it was a 0-byte lump.
+    Github refuses to upload empty files for bizarre reasons.

 Compiled PC Live LMP's:

     All TLS Community Update *.LMP files reside here, including